kee-reel/kee-reel/README.md

 * 1 year at university BSTU “Voenmeh”
   * Teacher of classes: Computer Science, C/C++ and OpenGL

+* 1 year in Luxoft
+  * Proj: BMW autonomous driving platform
+  * Automotive-related tools and protocols
+  * C/C++ development of subsystems in vast enterprise software landscape

-* Currently working in Luxoft on BMW project
+* Currently working in Wargaming on security-related position